2017 Architecture Discovery Program

 The Architecture Discovery Program (ADP) is an exciting introduction to architecture and design for high school students.
 Our rigorous two-week program offers intensive individual instruction by Sam Fox School faculty.
-The explorations carried out in studio will provide students with quality material to add to their design portfolios.
+The explorations carried out in studio provide students with quality material to add to their design portfolios.

 This program is recommended for rising juniors and seniors in high school.
-Upon successful completion, you will earn 2 college credits and may receive letters of recommendation for college admission.
+Upon successful completion, students earn 2 college credits and may receive letters of recommendation for college admission.
 In addition, all students receive professional documentation of the work they produce in the program.

 The heart of the program, Design Studio drives creativity and discovery to foster passion and compassion in design.
 You learn how sustainability and the built environment are shaping the practice of architecture.
 Over the course of the program, you undertake a series of short design exercises, culminating in an architectural project for review by faculty and guest critics.

 Activities for the program are divided into morning and afternoon sessions.
-Mornings will be devoted to drawing; afternoon sessions are set aside for studio work.
-During our program, you will initiate and work on an architectural design, developing a project for a final review by faculty and guest critics.
+Mornings are devoted to drawing; afternoon sessions are set aside for studio work.
+During our program, students initiate and work on an architectural design, developing a project for a final review by faculty and guest critics.